Crockett County DWI Guide

 Critical Deadlines

-• ALR Hearing Deadline (15 Days): In Texas, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-If you don't request a hearing within 15 days, your license will automatically be suspended.
+• ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas DPS.
+Failure to request a hearing within this timeframe will result in an automatic suspension of your driver's license.

 Local Resources